Difference Between C Corp vs S Corp

 - Under C Corp corporation is treated as a separate legal entity, and the income tax is filed under Form 1120, and tax is paid at the corporate level.
 Although this gives rise to double taxation if the profits earned by the business are distributed among the partners, they will also have to pay taxes on the profits earned from the corporation.
 On the other hand, under S Corp, it is treated as a pass-through entity, and income tax is filed under form 1120S, but no income tax is paid at the corporate level.

 - The profit and loss under S Corp are pass-through by the business to the partners.
-These profit and loss are instead paid at the individual level by the business owners, but no tax is paid at the corporate level.
+These profits and losses are instead paid at the individual level by the business owners, but no tax is paid at the corporate level.
 Whereas Under C Corp tax is paid by the corporate and again at the individual level on the profit/loss earned by the business

-- With both C Corp and S Corp income tax, which is due is both on the salaries drawn by the partners and the dividends received from the corporation.
+- Both C Corp and S Corp income tax, which is due, are both on the salaries drawn by the partners and the dividends received from the corporation.

-- Under C Corp it is a default type of Corporation when a company files articles of incorporation with the secretary of the state the company becomes a standard C Corp.
-On the other hand, under S Corp one must file for IRS Form 2553 after filing the form the partner will become an S Corp for the federal tax purposes.
+- Under C Corp, it is a default type of Corporation; when a company files articles of incorporation with the secretary of the state, the company becomes a standard C Corp.
+On the other hand, under S Corp, one must file for IRS Form 2553; after filing the form, the partner will become an S Corp for federal tax purposes.

 C Corp vs S Corp Comparison Table